Aniket897/collabe/README.md

 # Collabe - Real time collaboratorative whiteboard

-Experience seamless collaboration with our Real-Time Collaborative Whiteboard, designed for developers, teams, and educators who value efficiency and teamwork.
+Real-Time Collaborative Whiteboard, designed for developers, teams, and educators who value efficiency and teamwork.
 This advanced platform offers a robust set of features to streamline your collaborative efforts, whether you are brainstorming, planning, or teaching.

 ## Features